How to Apply to the PM & R-Oakwood Residency Program

 For your information, Oakwood, Botsford and Beaumont have joined together to become a new health care organization called Beaumont Health.
 View FAQs on Beaumont Health.

-1. Medical students and residents who are interested in applying to the WSU SOM PM & R-Oakwood residency program must apply through ERAS beginning September, 2017.
+1. Medical students and residents who are interested in applying to the WSU SOM PM & R-Oakwood residency program must apply through ERAS beginning in September.

 Phys Medicine & Rehab|1361340C0 (Categorical), PGY1 spot